rubocode/frontier.nvim/doc/design/strategy.md

 If you are a programmer or a mathematician, you may have extracted out the common factor rather easily.

+> So often people are working hard at the wrong thing.
+> Working on the right thing is probably more important than
+> working hard.
+> **Caterina Fake**

 On the other hand, the _golang_ team took quite a while to warm upto adding generics.
 It seems like a fundamental necessity after being exposed to the concept for a few decades.
 It didn't have to be